Skip to content

 Most handoff tools run once and leave you stranded.
-Here's why AppHandoff watches your repos and keeps shipping PRs as your prototype evolves.
+See why AppHandoff watches your repos continuously and catches drift before it reaches production.

 When we started building AppHandoff, the obvious approach was to create a one-shot handoff tool: point it at a Lovable repo, press a button, get a report.
 That's what every competitor does.
 And it works — once.